 Believe me when I say that prices of US-based companies are incredibly high.
 Many would love to support a local business, but most simply cannot afford it.

 I actually have my own Montessori/Waldorf kids store and I know exactly how much does it cost to make everything.

 Pikler triangle isn’t something you can buy anywhere or for cheap like at IKEA.
 While I love Ikea hacks (especially Duktig Kitchen, KURA Bed and LATT Table), pikler triangle isn’t sold at IKEA for a good reason.
 To make it safe, it cannot be made too cheaply.

 That said, I yet to see one under $190.
 Especially knowing how much it costs to manufacture it well, it’s just not possible.

 Pikler triangle is something that should last your child for many years – pay attention to the height of the triangle.
 If you’re dealing with a very active baby you might not want to buy a very tall triangle at first, but unless you have limited space and money for a new one when they grow up, don’t do it.

 I would recommend getting a pikler triangle that’s at least 31 inches (80 cm) tall, but ideally taller.

 Where to Buy Pikler Triangle?

 - Home for Dreams – One of the highest pikler triangle on the market with free shipping.
 It could be rainbow-colored.
 US customers: it ships from the country of Georgia, not the state of Georgia, so it takes a few weeks.
-Many complain about the assembly difficulties, but it’s not rocker science.
+Some complain about the assembly difficulties, but it’s not rocker science.

 - Wiwiurka – Probably the most trendy store with beautiful piklers and rockers, but it does take 4+ weeks to deliver and the price is higher.